All Things Stewart Mineral Springs

 Place could be one super-demanding juggernaut of operation, regardless of pay -- especially during (at least former) peak season and any holiday weekend.
 Any employee aware and hoping to last learned in a hurry to work double-time when need be, sometimes even triple-time -- hopefully while keeping positive attitude locked in service mode.
 Only alternative was being left wanting number of truck.

-Writer was spared such burnout or getting thrown under bus (all these vehicle analogies) only for being volunteer work-trader first and foremost, and able to mobilize energies when needed.
-It was only way could keep enjoyment and veneration of place alive.
-(One exception: things got so gnarly at front desk in summer 2015, with over-her-head, control-freak employee, that I had to detach from place, taking this then tribute-only site offline a year and staying away for four months, until hearing person was gone.
+Writer was spared such burnout or getting thrown under bus (all these vehicle analogies) only for being volunteer work-trader, first and foremost, and able to mobilize energies when needed.
+It was the only way could keep enjoyment and veneration of place alive.
+(One exception: things got so gnarly at front desk in summer 2015 with over-her-head, control-freak employee that I had to completely detach from place, taking this then tribute-only site offline a year and staying away for four months, until hearing that person was gone.
 Turns out it was during stressful period of property-transfer negotiations wrapping up, PLUS final throes of co-manager Ted's terminal illness, dying two months later. see Management in More Rants & Raves)

-It was disheartening seeing dedicated workers giving their all, only later to quit in disgust or get fired over petty internal politics -- conflicts created by former contentious work climate, in turn the product of over-focus on profits by last absentee owner, on-site salaried managers scrambling to do bidding.
-Resulting often-graceless exploitation of overworked, underpaid workers could all too easily quash any effort to offer genuine, heart-centered, relaxed healing service, as so behooves such a place.
+It was incredibly disheartening seeing dedicated workers giving their all, place inspiring more mindful workers to happily do their utmost, only later to quit in disgust or get fired over petty internal politics -- conflicts created by former contentious work climate, which was in turn the product of over-focus on profits by last absentee 'owner', on-site salaried managers scrambling to do bidding.
+Resulting often-graceless exploitation of overworked, underpaid workers could all too easily quash any effort to offer genuine, heart-centered, relaxed healing service as so behooves such a place.

 Examples: one office worker got fired for being too friendly and personable with visitors, perhaps making others, especially managers, look too unfriendly in comparison.
-And a housekeeper, wanting to deep-clean cabin in desperate need of it, fell behind mad-scramble work pace disallowing any such conscientious effort to make visitors' stays more pleasant, and so was also dismissed.
+And a housekeeper wanting to deep-clean cabin in desperate need of it fell behind mad-scramble work pace disallowing any such conscientious effort to make visitors' stays more pleasant, and so was also instantly dismissed.